This assessment requires the sound to be on.

 - The student selects the mySAEBRS tile to open the assessment.

 - The first item will display and the text will be read aloud to the student automatically.
 As needed, the student can select the headphones button to have the audio repeated.
-The student selects one of the four options on the bottom of the screen (Never, Sometimes, Often, Almost Always).
+The student selects one of the four options at the bottom of the screen (Never, Sometimes, Often, Almost Always).
 Each rating is accompanied by a picture of a circle that is empty or has some dots in it to indicate frequency.
 Once a selection is made, the next item will appear.

 - There are 20 total items.
 After completing all items, a completion screen appears.